1st Canadian Armoured Carrier Regiment: History

-On August 28, 1944, General Simonds' requests were granted, and the 1st Armoured Carrier Squadron was formed.
-The unit was established as four troops of 25 carriers (though only 55 vehicles were then available), with personnel consisting of a commanding officer, four troop commanders, and 100 drivers, and was attached to the 25th Canadian Armoured Delivery Regiment (The Elgin Regiment) for administrative purposes.
+On August 28, 1944, General Simonds' requests were granted, and the 1st Canadian Armoured Carrier Squadron was formed.
+The unit was established as four troops of 25 carriers (though only 55 vehicles were then available), with personnel consisting of a commanding officer (Major F. S. Corbeau), four troop commanders, and 100 drivers, and was attached to the 25th Canadian Armoured Delivery Regiment (The Elgin Regiment) for administrative purposes.
 When engaged in an operation, it would come "under command of various Infantry Brigades in turn."
 Each carrier had a .50-inch (12.7 mm) Browning heavy machine gun, and approximately 60% of the vehicles were equipped with radios, however, there was no co-driver to fire the gun or operate the wireless set.

-After several months of operation, 21st Army Group concluded that the 1st Armoured Carrier Squadron was the best means to seize objectives and reduce infantry casualties, leading to their decision to form two armoured personnel carrier regiments—the British 49th Armoured Personnel Carrier Regiment for British Second Army, and the 1st Canadian Armoured Personnel Carrier Regiment for the First Canadian Army; both of which would belong to the 79th Armoured Division, with the 1CAPCR serving as the only Canadian regiment in the division.
+After several months of operation, 21st Army Group concluded that the 1st Armoured Carrier Squadron was the best means to seize objectives and reduce infantry casualties, leading to the decision to form two armoured personnel carrier regiments — the British 49th Armoured Personnel Carrier Regiment for British Second Army, and the 1st Canadian Armoured Personnel Carrier Regiment for the First Canadian Army; both of which would belong to the 79th Armoured Division, with the 1CAPCR serving as the only Canadian regiment in the division.
 Official recognition of the change was delivered via the following proclamation:

 "By authority of the GOC First Canadian Army, 19 October 1944, the 1st Canadian Armoured Personnel Carrier Squadron ceased to exist as a separate entity and became a squadron of the newly-created I Canadian Armoured Personnel Carrier Regiment.
 The Regiment to be commanded by Lieut.
-Col. Gordon M. Churchill, formerly 25th Canadian Armoured Delivery Regiment (Elgin Regiment) and 10 Canadian Armoured Regiment (Fort Garry Horse) with Major F.K.
+Col. Gordon M. Churchill, formerly 25th Canadian Armoured Delivery Regiment (The Elgin Regiment) and 10 Canadian Armoured Regiment (Fort Garry Horse) with Major F.K.
 Bingham, Sherbrooke Fusiliers and First Hussars as Second-in-Command.
 Regimental Headquarters to be at 83 Van Ryswich St., Antwerp."

 Due to the inclusion of the 1CAPCR in the 79th Armoured Division, known for its wide array of speciality armoured fighting vehicles, the regiment was also classified as a secret activity—a principal reason for the scarcity of information regarding its activities.

 After further petitioning on the part of Lieutenant-Colonel Churchill, the regiment was given its final title of the 1st Canadian Armoured Carrier Regiment on January 1, 1945.
 The regiment was both formed and ultimately disbanded in the Netherlands, without attachment to any regimental home, city, or province, and its personnel were drawn from all over Canada.
 In spite of its lack of a personal history, however, the regiment's high degree of success quickly moulded them into a cohesive unit of high morale.

 It ended its short history in the Canadian Army at the end of June 20, 1945.